-New iPad runs 10 degrees hotter than iPad 2 in testing, Apple responds to heat concernsAlex Wagner - Deputy Managing Editor, News Desk
+New iPad runs 10 degrees hotter than iPad 2 in testing, Apple responds to heat concernsAlex Wagner - Editorial Director of News and Content

 The new iPad packs several new features that its predecessors didn't, including a Retina display and 4G LTE connectivity.
 A new report from Tweakers.net shows another way in which the new iPad differs from the iPad 2, though this change isn't something that's been mentioned by Apple.
 The site has discovered that the new iPad can run about 10 degrees hotter than the iPad 2.
 It discovered this by running the GLBenchmark for five minutes on both devices and then using an infrared camera to measure the temperatures of both tablets.
 The new iPad (left) was found to run at about 92.5 degrees Fahrenheit (33.6 degrees Celsius), with the warmest spot being the lower right corner, while the iPad 2 (right) came in at 82.9 degrees Fahrenheit (28.3 degrees Celsius).